 By: Eric Siegel, Founder, Predictive Analytics World for Business

-In anticipation of their upcoming conference presentation at Predictive Analytics World for Business Las Vegas, June 16-20, 2019, we asked Haig Nalbantian, Senior Partner, Co-leader Mercer Workforce Sciences Institute & Tauseef Rahman, Principal, Workforce Strategy & Analytics at Mercer, a few questions about their deployment of predictive analytics.
-Catch a glimpse of their presentation, How to Link Compensation to Organization Design to Optimize Career Rewards and Workforce Cost: The Role of Advanced Analytics, and see what’s in store at the PAW Business conference in Las Vegas.
+In anticipation of his upcoming conference presentation at Predictive Analytics World for Business Las Vegas, June 16-20, 2019, we asked Nathan Susanj, Vice President and Data Science Manager at Wells Fargo, a few questions about their deployment of predictive analytics.
+Catch a glimpse of his presentation, Analytics Consulting is Dead, and see what’s in store at the PAW Business conference in Las Vegas.

 Q: In your work with predictive analytics, what behavior or outcome do your models predict?

 A: I lead a natural language processing team, so we focus on problems related to understanding and extracting insights from text.
 In the past, we have built models for extracting the topic of conversation from messages, document classification, and customer feedback, among others.

 Q: How does predictive analytics deliver value at your organization – what is one specific way in which it actively drives decisions or operations?

 A: I think Wells Fargo has a long history of using data to make decisions.
 We have many employees who focus in part or in whole on managing and/or analyzing data.
 It’s hard to point to one specific project, but we’ve seen effective use of predictive analytics everywhere from marketing to risk and individual product lines of business.